MichielNoback/java_jupyterbook/03_apis/sorting.md

 public void sort(@Nullable java.util.Comparator<? super E> c)
 ```

 It takes a `Comparator` instance; this interface is described in the next section.
-Some common default Comparators have already been implemented, for natural (`Comparator.naturalOrder()`) and reverse (`Comparator.reverseOrder()`) order for use with classes that implement Comparable.
+Some common default Comparators have already been implemented, for natural (`Comparator.naturalOrder()`) and reverse order (`Comparator.reverseOrder()`) for use with classes that already implement Comparable.
 Note that the `@Nullable` in the above signature means that if `null` is passed, it defaults to `Comparator.naturalOrder()` An overloaded method would have been better design in my opinion, because this `names.sort(null);` is really ugly.

 Here is the reverse ordering: